 The best flamenco

-The best flamencocomes from the hand of Salvador Távora founder of La Cuadra de Sevilla lands with his show "Quejío" a cry about social injustice.
-Távora is very prone in his shows to show a groundbreaking proposal.
-This time for its aesthetic conception, its political and social commitment.
-The 84-year-old Sevillian playwright reflects the oppression of the Andalusian proletariat through a montage based on singing and visual power, with the absence of dramatic text.
+The best flamenco comes from Salvador Távora, founder of La Cuadra de Sevilla, who's here with his show 'Quejío,' a powerful cry against social injustice.
+Távora is well-known for bringing groundbreaking ideas to his performances.
+This time, it's all about his aesthetic vision and his political and social commitment.
+The 84-year-old Sevillian playwright reflects the oppression of the Andalusian working class through a production that focuses on singing and strong visuals, without any dramatic text.

-Tía Juana la del Pipa, Remedios Amaya and Juana Amaya will be highlighting the contribution of Romani women to flamenco singing.
-The Poligono Sur will be brought to the biennial by the Factoría Cultural.
-Antonio Amaya by the dancer Farruquito.
+Tía Juana la del Pipa, Remedios Amaya, and Juana Amaya will embody the amazing contribution of Romani women to cante jondo.
+Factoría Cultural will bring Polígono Sur to the biennale, and Antonio Amaya will be there alongside the dancer Farruquito.

-If you want to enjoy from the inside and know or improve your dance or guitar Taller Flamenco offers workshops.
-Soon
+If you want to experience it firsthand and learn or improve your dancing or guitar skills, Taller Flamenco offers workshops.
+Coming soon!